 This fall-inspired Pumpkin Scone recipe is elevated with sweet & tart dried cherries.
-These scones are moist, soft but still slightly crumbly, and drizzled with a sweet and citrusy glaze made with blood orange and pumpkin spice syrup.
+These scones are moist, soft but still slightly crumbly, and drizzled with a sweet and citrusy glaze made with blood orange and bourbon-infused maple syrup.
 The final touch is a sprinkle of roasted spiced pumpkin seeds.

 For the Scones: